felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - Paid acquisition users are the slowest to activate by a wide margin, taking nearly a month on average to complete their first transaction.
 - Slower activation delays revenue realization and increases early churn risk, especially for paid acquisition channels.

+#### **Business Implications**
+- Faster activation from employer partners and referrals shortens time-to-revenue and lowers early churn risk.
+- Slow activation among paid users delays monetization and weakens CAC payback economics.
+- Activation speed should be treated as a leading KPI for downstream retention and LTV.
+- Improving onboarding for slow-activating channels offers higher ROI than increasing acquisition spend.

 <br>

 **1.2 - Product Engagement (Monthly Stickiness)** <br>